 According to Datamonitor, as of 2010, seven million people in the seven major markets suffered from glaucoma.
-GlobalData estimated that the market for glaucoma drugs was \$3.0 billion in 2010 and forecast growth with a compound annual growth rate of 0.6% between 2010 and 2018.
+Market Scope expects the global glaucoma pharmaceutical market to climb from about \$4.7 billion in 2015 to nearly \$6.1 billion in 2020 at a compounded annual rate of 5.1%.
 We expect that the number of people who suffer from glaucoma will increase as the population in each of the seven major markets ages.

-The main drugs used to treat glaucoma include Xalatan®, Travatan® and Cosopt®.
-Xalatan® is recommended by the European Glaucoma Society and American Academy of Ophthalmologists as the first choice for the treatment of glaucoma.
-According to a Pfizer annual report, Xalatan®, which is marketed by Pfizer, is the leading drug used to treat glaucoma, and had global sales of over \$1.7 billion in 2010.
-Sales of Xalatan® decreased to \$1.25 billion in 2011 and are expected to continue to decrease likely as a result of the expiration of patents covering Xalatan® during 2011 and the launch of new generic brands.
-Travatan® was first launched in the United States in 2001 and then Europe and the certain other markets in 2002.
-According to Evaluate Pharma, Travatan®, marketed by Alcon, experienced sales of approximately \$600 million in 2010.
-Travatan® is administered once each day, which ophthalmologists cite as a significant advantage over other drugs used to treat glaucoma.
-Cosopt® is the oldest combination therapy in the glaucoma market.
-Due to the expiration of patents covering Cosopt® in 2008, some ophthalmologists have begun to look to other brands or generic drugs in the treatment of glaucoma.
-Another leading company in this field is Allergan, which markets Lumigan®, GanfortTM, Alphagan®, and Combigan®, with over \$1.0 billion in aggregate revenues in 2011.
-The glaucoma therapeutics market has witnessed major revenues depletion in the recent years due to a string of patent expirations, which started with the expiration of the Xalatan® patent.
+The main drugs used to treat glaucoma include the prostaglandin analogs, or PGA, Xalatan (latanoprast) by Pfizer, and Travatan (travoprost) by Alcon, a Novartis company, and beta-blocker Cosopt (timolol-dorzolamide) by Merck.
+Xalatan is recommended by the European Glaucoma Society and American Academy of Ophthalmologists as the first choice for the treatment of glaucoma.
+According to a Pfizer annual report, Xalatan, which is marketed by Pfizer, is the leading drug used to treat glaucoma, and had global sales of approximately \$0.5 billion in 2014 compared to \$1.2 billion in 2011.
+Travatan was first launched in the United States in 2001 and then Europe and the certain other markets in 2002.
+According to Evaluate Pharma, Travatan, marketed by Alcon, experienced sales of approximately \$600 million in 2012 and 2013.
+Travatan is administered once each day, which ophthalmologists cite as a significant advantage over other drugs used to treat glaucoma.
+Cosopt is the oldest combination therapy in the glaucoma market.
+Due to the expiration of patents covering Cosopt in 2008, some ophthalmologists have begun to look to other brands or generic drugs in the treatment of glaucoma.
+Another leading company in this field is Allergan, which markets Lumigan (bimatoprost), Ganfort (timolol-bimatoprost), Alphagan (brimonidine), and Combigan (timolol-brinidine), with over \$1.0 billion in aggregate revenues in 2011.
+The glaucoma therapeutics market has witnessed major revenues depletion in the recent years due to a string of patent expirations, which started with the expiration of the Xalatan patent.

 Several therapies are in advanced clinical development for glaucoma.
-In addition, in 2012, the FDA approved tafluprost ophthalmic solution, Zioptan by Merck, the first preservative-free prostaglandin analog ophthalmic solution, or a solution derived from fatty acids, for the treatment of glaucoma.
+In addition, in 2012, the FDA approved tafluprost ophthalmic solution, Zioptan by Akorn (acquired from Merck), the first preservative-free PGA ophthalmic solution, or a solution derived from fatty acids, for the treatment of glaucoma.